HITS-MCM/MD-IFP/doc/doc.md

  ## Complex structure/trajectory
    1. __System (protein/ligand/water) must be protonated__.
 This is nessesary for detection of hydrogen bonds.
-   2. __Finding ligand contacts with ions/RNA/etc__.To minimize the memory required, only part of the system is analyzed (sub_system).
+   2. __Finding ligand contacts with ions/RNA/etc__.To minimize the memory and computational time required, only a part of the system is analyzed (defined by a variable sub_system).
 By default, this is protein+water+ligand.
 Interactions (H-bonds) with DNA/RNA and ions can be found only if their residues are explicitly defined in by the sub_system variable of the trajectories class.
-One can further speed-up computqtions by keeping only protein as a sub_system.
+Alternatively, one can speed-up computqtions by keeping only protein as a sub_system.
 For example:

+     # by default protein, ligand and water are considered
      # consider only protein and ligand
      tr = trajectories()
      tr.sub_system = " proteins "
      tr.analysis_all_namd()